Mister-Espria/DiscLoBot/readme.md

 #### Installation

 1. First follow [this simple guide](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) to create a bot and obtain a token.
-2. [Download](https://github.com/Mister-Espria/DiscLoBot/releases/latest) the latest release and extract them to a folder on your machine.
+2. [Download](https://github.com/Mister-Espria/DiscLoBot/releases/latest) the latest release and extract the files to a folder on your machine.
 3. Edit config.ts.
 Add your Discord_token obtained in step 1 and add the channel id for join messages and the channel id for all logging messages.
     > **Finding channel ID:**
     On Discord, open your User Settings -> Appearance -> Enable Developer Mode.
 Then you can right click on any text channel and an option to `Copy ID` will show.